IE-Norway-2021/IoT-platform-for-agriculture/README.md

 We then tested using the web interface of the database to check if the data was correctly inserted.

-Once everything was working, we deployed the influxdb to Azure ...

 ### 4.3.3.
 Azure Managed Graphana

+Once the database was correctly configured, we started working on the Grafana dashboard.
+We created a new Grafana instance using docker :

 ```bash
 docker run -d -p 3000:3000 --name graphana grafana/grafana-enterprise
 ```

+To allow Grafana to connect to the influxdb container, we had to create a network for both instances :

 ```bash
 docker network create mynet